Positivity with Long-Range Interactions: Unitarity of Stripped and Hard Amplitudes

 Thus, all the properties such as analyticity and unitarity apply to Faddeev-Kulish amplitudes as well, in the limit \eqref{eq:generalscaling}.
 The converse is also interesting: manifest unitarity of FK amplitudes implies unitarity of $\M^{(0)}(\alpha_\E)$.

 In this sense, the leading contribution of $\M_{\E}$, isolated through the limit \eqref{eq:generalscaling}, captures the universal leading contribution to the scattering.
 For generic exclusive quantities, even when IR finite, corrections will instead be sensitive to the very details of the asymptotic dynamics, as it is evident from the ambiguities in Faddeev-Kulish-like amplitudes.
-This sensitivity disappears when considering sufficiently inclusive observables \cite{Forde:2003jt,Hannesdottir:2019opa,Agarwal:2021ais} or energy--energy correlators \cite{Moult:2025nhu}.
+This sensitivity disappears when considering sufficiently inclusive observables\footnote{In fact, as discussed in \cite{Carney:2018ygh}, interference effects are IR sensitive even for inclusive observables, leading to decoherence unless the states are properly dressed.} \cite{Forde:2003jt,Hannesdottir:2019opa,Agarwal:2021ais} or energy--energy correlators \cite{Moult:2025nhu}.